Management Information Systems (MIS) – Types, Features, Functions

 - Accessibility: MIS can be accessed remotely, allowing decision-makers to retrieve information from various locations.

-- Integration with other systems: MIS systems can integrate with other software and systems of the organization, such as ERP (Enterprise Resource Planning) systems, Customer relationship management (CRM) systems, Human capital management (HCM) systems, etc.
+- Integration with other systems: MIS systems can integrate with other organizational software and systems, such as ERP (Enterprise Resource Planning) systems, Customer relationship management (CRM) systems, and Human capital management (HCM) systems.

 - Mobile compatibility: Many modern MIS systems are compatible with mobile devices, allowing users to access critical information on the go.